 Passenger Decks: Four decks with two main cabin decks, one shared with the forward lounge/bar and dining room.
 No elevators.

-Included features: Quite a lot: all gratuities on aboard and ashore, all alcoholic and non-alcoholic drinks at the bar throughout the day and at meals, bottled water in cabins, free WiFi available throughout including cabins, laundry and ironing service, bicycles, and a per person shipboard credit (up to $225) toward choosing shore desired excursions.
+Included features: Quite a lot: all gratuities on aboard and ashore, all alcoholic and non-alcoholic drinks at the bar throughout the day and at meals, bottled water in cabins, free WiFi available throughout including cabins, laundry and ironing service, and bicycles.
+Children (2-15) travel free.

-Itineraries: A-Rosa concentrates on cruising the major rivers in Western Europe: Rhine/Moselle; Main/Danube; and Rhone/Soane.
-Cruises last from 4 to 9 days and operate from March through December and a few into early January.
+Itineraries: A-Rosa concentrates on cruising the major rivers in Western Europe: Rhine/Moselle; Main/Danube; Rhone/Soane; and Seine.
+Cruises last from 3 to 16 days and operate from March through December and a few into early January.
 With many cruises just 3 and 4 days, consider them a sampler and build a larger itinerary by adding hotel stays in the embarkation and/or disembarkation ports.